Optimal estimation in private distributed functional data analysis: Introduction

 \section{Introduction}

 Recent advancements in modern technology have increased the prevalence of functional data in practical applications.
-Modelling data as samples of random functions has offered invaluable insights for complex and evolving systems in various applications including neuroscience \citep[e.g.][]{hasenstab2017multi,dai2019age}, climatology \citep[e.g.][]{besse2000autoregressive,fraiman2014detecting}, medicine \citep[e.g.][]{chen2017modelling,crawford2020predicting} and others.
-We refer readers to \citet{wang2016functional} for a comprehensive review of a wide range of statistical research in the field of functional data analysis~(FDA).
+Modeling data as samples of random functions has offered invaluable insights in various applications including neuroscience \citep[e.g.][]{dai2019age}, climatology \citep[e.g.][]{fraiman2014detecting}, medicine \citep[e.g.][]{crawford2020predicting} and others.
+We refer readers to \citet{wang2016functional} for a comprehensive review.

-In tandem with the benefit of the increasing availability of data storage and analysis, come along the challenges in safeguarding individual privacy and maintaining public trust.
-A concrete and popular route to handle these challenges is through the introduction of differential privacy \citep[DP,][]{dwork2006calibrating} - a mathematical notion which is now entrenched into daily routines of high-stakes applications, such as Google \citep[e.g.][]{song2021evading}, LinkedIn \citep[e.g.][]{rogers2020linkedin}, Meta \citep[e.g.][]{yousefpour2021opacus} and the US Census Bureau \citep[e.g.][]{uscensus}.
+In tandem with the benefit, the increasing availability of data brings challenges in safeguarding individual privacy and maintaining public trust.
+A concrete route to handle these challenges is through differential privacy \citep[DP,][]{dwork2006calibrating} ---a mathematical notion which enjoys various applications, such as Google \citep[e.g.][]{song2021evading} and the US Census Bureau \citep[e.g.][]{uscensus}.

-Preserving privacy is, in layman's words, achieved by injecting noise into raw data to avoid privacy leakage.
+Preserving privacy is, in layman's words, achieved by injecting noise into raw data at the cost of statistical accuracy.
 The other side of this coin is the inevitable loss of statistical accuracy.
-It is therefore essential to understand the fundamental costs of privacy, consequently offering advice to policy makers when deciding which privacy notion should be implemented.
-A line of work is dedicated on quantifying costs of privacy in different statistical problems; see for example, work on mean and variance estimation \citep[e.g.][]{karwa2017finite}, linear regression \citep[e.g.][]{cai2021cost}, density estimation \citep[e.g.][]{butucealocal2020} and change point analysis \citep[e.g.][]{berrett2021locally}.
+It is therefore essential to understand the fundamental costs of privacy, consequently offering advice to policymakers when deciding which privacy notion should be implemented.
+A line of work is dedicated to quantifying costs of privacy in different problems, e.g.~mean and variance estimation \citep[e.g.][]{brown2023fast}, linear regression \citep[e.g.][]{cai2021cost} and non-parametric regression \citep[e.g.][]{cai2024optimal}.
+In this paper, we start with functional mean estimation - an indisputable core task in functional data analysis (FDA) - and extend to varying coefficient model (VCM) estimation, in a distributed learning setup with multiple~servers.